 9. Find empowerment through books

-Many people find comfort, advice, empowerment and inspiration through reading books after a relationship ends – especially self-development books, or autobiographies about people who have overcome obstacles in life, and emerged stronger on the other side.
+Many people find comfort, advice, empowerment, and inspiration through reading books after a relationship ends – especially self-development books or autobiographies about people who’ve overcome obstacles in life and emerged stronger on the other side.

 10. Catch up with old friends

-One of the most difficult things about moving on from a past relationship can be dealing with feelings of loneliness, and adjusting to being by ourselves again.
-However, it’s important to remember that just because you are longer in a romantic relationship, this doesn’t mean that you are alone.
+One of the most difficult things about moving on from a past relationship can be dealing with feelings of loneliness and adjusting to being by ourselves again.
+However, it’s important to remember that just because you are longer in a romantic relationship, this doesn’t mean that you’re alone.

-There are also plenty of ways you can get to know other like-minded individuals and make new friends – even in the current climate.
-For instance, if you enjoy photography, or you’re a lover of yoga, then why not join an online community, where you can meet people who share similar interests?
+There are also plenty of ways you can get to know other like-minded individuals and make new friends.
+For example, if you enjoy photography, or you’re a yoga lover, then why not join an online community where you can meet people who share similar interests?
 This can be a great way to explore your hobbies and passions further, while making some new friends.
-You might find it helpful to read our article 7 ways to meet people in the current climate to get a few ideas on how to connect.
+You might find it helpful to read our article, 7 different ways to meet people to get a few ideas on how to connect.

 11. Work on boosting your confidence and self-esteem

 If any of this sounds familiar, then one of the most helpful things you can do to start believing in yourself, and in what you have to offer the world, is to get control of any self-limiting beliefs.
-Begin by telling yourself that you can start that new course, or go for that promotion, or that you can try that new hairstyle, or that new workout.
-It’s also important to remind yourself that you are enough, and that your relationship ending isn’t a sign that you’re not, or that you will never find love with someone else again in the future.
+Begin by telling yourself that you can start that new course or go for that promotion, or that you can try that new hairstyle or that new workout.
+It’s also important to remind yourself that you are enough, and that your relationship ending isn’t a sign that you’re not, or that you’ll never find love with someone else again in the future.

 When you start celebrating your achievements and recognising your strengths, the world will become your oyster; and the possibilities will be limitless.

 12. Let go of guilt